mwszekely/rollup-plugin-cpp/README.md

 This is my list of Bad Consequences™ so far:

 1. If a C/C++ project **requires** a build tool like CMake in order to build, it won't work.
-If each file can be compiled individually, as is usually the case, it will probably work fine though.
+If each file can be compiled individually, as is usually the case for libraries, it will probably work fine though.
 2. You gotta import every `.cpp` or `.c` source file individually.
 It's a bit of a pain but the linker will optimize out whatever isn't used, so it doesn't cause any bloat (aside from global/`static`/`thread_local` variables).
 3. Bundling Javascript code is already on the sluggish side, and now we've gotta throw in C++ code compilation and optimization...
 Be sure to use watch mode as appropriate.
-4. C/C++ code is already notoriously finnicky to compile, so by not providing the pre-compiled WASM binary it's just another "it works fine on my machine" waiting to happen.
+4. C/C++ code is likewise already notoriously finnicky to compile, so by not providing the pre-compiled WASM binary it's just another "it works fine on my machine" waiting to happen.

 But also, see above for some of the non-limitations, because they're cool too.